جامعة النجاح الوطنية

 2

-This training course is designed to arm students with the necessary skills to do research.
-The course introduces students to research steps, qualities, manuscript editing and art of writing.
-By end of the course, each student is expected to deliver a paper in his/her major.
-Instructor's evaluation of student's work will depend on extent of student's respect of scientific research criteria.
+This training course is designed to provide students with the necessary skills to do research.
+The course introduces students to research skills, conditions criteria, manuscript editing and art of writing.
+By end of the course, each student is expected to deliver a paper in their major.
+Instructor's evaluation of student's work will depend on how much the student was committed to the scientific research criteria.

 3